Research interests

 Multivariate analysis of spatial/spatio-temporal data

-Massive data sources give access to huge amount of spatial information on long time series.
-Methods to decompose the spatio-temporal variability of the signal into simple spatial and temporal patterns have been developed for the past 50 years based on the EOF (Empirical Orthogonal Function) method.
-I am interested in the development of these methods, how these methods are related between each other and how new research avenues could be drawn from these methods.
+Massive data sources give access to huge amount of spatial information over long time series.
+Methods to decompose the spatio-temporal variability of the signal into simple spatial and temporal patterns have been developed for the past 50 years based on the EOFs method (Empirical Orthogonal Functions).
+I am interested in the development of these methods, how these methods are related between each other and how they can be used to analyse environmental spatio-temporal processes in the context of climate change.